-How much protein do you need?
+How much protein do athletes need?

-Although protein is most known for its role in muscle building, it’s also a major component of the skin, hair, teeth, nails and organs.
+Although protein is most known for its role in muscle building, it’s also a major component of skin, hair, teeth, nails and organs.
 Proteins also plays a role in antibodies, messengers, enzymes, transporters and storage.